19th Air Refueling Squadron

-The 19th Air Refueling Squadron (19 ARS) is an inactive unit of the United States Air Force.
+The 19th Air Refueling Squadron is an inactive unit of the United States Air Force.
 At the time of its inactivation, it was based at Otis Air Force Base.

-On 19 Sep 1985 the 19th Air Refueling Squadron,(Medium), was consolidated with the 19th Ferrying Squadron, a unit that was last active 31 Mar 1944.
+On 19 Sep 1985 the 19th Air Refueling Squadron, Medium was consolidated with the 19th Ferrying Squadron, a unit that was last active 31 Mar 1944.
 This action was directed by Department of the Air Force Letter DAF/MPM 662q Attachment 2 (Inactive Units), 19 Sep 1985.
 The Consolidated Unit will retain the Designation of 19th Air Refueling Squadron, Heavy".